IPsec Support

 IPsec Show Commands

-The CloudEOS and vEOS Router provides commands to view all current or established IPsec tunnels and to view all profiles currently in use by established tunnels.
+The AWE-7200R and CloudEOS Router provide commands to view all current or established IPsec tunnels and all profiles currently used by established tunnels.

 - show ip security connection